MrG-bit/SpyroReignitedModManager/README.md

 ### Installing

-Step one: Download the latest version of *Spyro Reignited Mod Manager.exe* above.
+Step one: Download the latest version of *Spyro Reignited Mod Manager* above.
+Unzip it and extract the contents to a location of your choosing.
+Be sure to keep the three files together: *Spyro Reignited Mod Manager.exe*, *DiscordRPC.dll* and *Newtonsoft.Json.dll*.

 Step two: Launch the executable for first time setup.
 * The executable will create two files: *data.dat* and a directory named *mods*.